National Institute of Advanced Manufacturing Technology: History

 In consonance with the general guidelines of UNESCO (1962) regarding establishment of specialized institutes, National Institute of Foundry and Forge Technology (NIFFT) was created in 1966 under the UNDP program to cater to the need of a large number of technicians in industry.
 The particular emphasis was on foundry and forge technology to meet the demand of trained manpower in the primary metal manufacturing sectors like automobile, heavy engineering, machine and component manufacturing etc. Two carefully designed advanced diploma courses, namely foundry and forge technology, were offered.

 In view to push forward the knowledge boundary, four M.Tech programs were introduced in the core areas of foundry and forge technology.
 Subsequently, two B.Tech. programs, one in Manufacturing engineering in 1992, and other in Metallurgical and materials engineering in 1998.
 The courses were affiliated to the Ranchi University.
 The affiliation was later granted by the Jharkhand University of Technology from 2018.
 In 2020, Manufacturing Engineering was replaced by Mechanical Engineering.
-However, as of 1 July 2021, the university grants commission has approved the institute for the Deemed University status under section 3 of the UGC Act, 1956.
+On 1 July 2021, the university grants commission approved the institute for the Deemed University status under section 3 of the UGC Act, 1956.
+On 23 February 2024, the institute got upgraded as Deemed to be University by the Ministry of Education, Government of India.
+Now NIAMT has no affiliation with any other university Ranchi University or Jharkhand University of Technology also as NIAMT itself have full autonomy or independence in administration and operations for being Deemed University.
+All award degrees, examinations and other academic certifications will be provided directly by NIAMT itself and all operations also controlled and managed by NIAMT University itself as it cannot have other institutes affiliated to it and has a single educational institute under its wing.

-In 2022, two new Btech courses Computer Engineering and Production and Industrial Engineering is introduced to reinforce the core framework of foundry and forging technology with the knowledge of materials and manufacturing to cater the emerging need of the industries.
+In 2022, two new B.Tech courses Computer Engineering and Production and Industrial Engineering is introduced to reinforce the core framework of foundry and forging technology with the knowledge of materials and manufacturing to cater the emerging need of the industries.
 The doctoral program for manufacturing engineering began in 2006.

 The institute currently offers doctorates in 5 departments, 4 master's degrees, 4 bachelor's degrees and 2 advanced diploma courses.
-The Institute is planning to introduce a Mtech programme in Computer Engineering from the academic year 2023-24.

-NIFFT celebrated its golden jubilee year in 2016 with the chief minister of Jharkhand, Raghubar Das, assuring to promote it to the status of an institute of national importance.

-In 2021, name of the Institution was changed from ' National Institute of Foundry and Forge Technology ' to ' National Institute of Advanced Manufacturing Technology '.

-Organization

-The institute is registered as a society under the Indian Societies Registration Act of 1860.
-The management of the institute is vested with a board of governors with a chairman at its apex and members representing the Government of India (Ministry of Education and Industry), All India Council for Technical Education (AICTE), private and public enterprises, technical and R&D institutions.
-The institute received technical and financial assistance during its formative period in the form of UNESCO fellowships, experts services, and laboratory equipment.